 Let’s see the most common situations when you need to resize PDFs:

 - Email attachments and uploads.
 Most email platforms have a 25 MB limit for file attachments.
 Other platforms (e.g., social media) also have similar limits.
-Therefore, resizing PDF file sizes can help you send your documents via email hassle-free and share them easily on various platforms.
+Therefore, resizing PDF files can help you send your documents via email hassle-free and share them easily on various platforms.

 - Using PDF optimizers for faster loading and sharing.
 You can optimize PDFs for web pages, which lowers their size and allows web crawlers to recognize the file more quickly.
 Similarly, resizing documents will allow you to send them promptly through different channels (e.g., via messaging apps).
 This also reduces the chances of crossing the size limit or getting stuck during a transfer due to oversized files.